-The MS degree in Economics at Purdue University is a 30-credit-hour program that spans two academic years (19 months).
+The MS degree in Economics at Purdue University is a 30-credit-hour program (standard for MS programs) that spans two academic years (19 months).
 The curriculum is demanding, and taught by a talented and dedicated staff of instructors drawn from the full-time faculty members of the Department of Economics at Purdue University.
 Click on the following link for information on applying to the program: Admission information link

 Advantages of a MS degree in Economics

 With expanding access to extensive datasets, both public and proprietary, individuals who have the tools to analyze and interpret economic data, including the ability to apply the results to decision making in managerial and public policy environments, have become highly valued.
 The MS degree in Economics

 - provides students who have strong quantitative skills a foundation for formulating and estimating economic models through the use of econometrics and other quantitative techniques;

 - builds on this foundation either by offering specific applications of the analysis in various business settings (the Applied Economics/Business concentration) or by offering more in depth theoretical modeling skills (the Advanced Theory concentration or thesis option).